 Latest news

-Torsten and Wanja Söderberg Prize 2016 for Danish textile designer Margrethe Odgaard
+The 2016 Torsten and Wanja Söderberg Prize to Danish textile designer Margrethe Odgaard

-The Röhsska Museum's Torsten and Wanja Söderberg Prize Committee, with funding from the Torsten Söderberg Foundation, has decided to award Margrethe Odgaard this year's prize of SEK 1 million.
+The Röhsska Museum’s selection committee for the Torsten and Wanja Söderberg Prize, funded by the Torsten Söderberg Foundation, has decided to award Margrethe Odgaard this year’s prize of 1 million Swedish kronor.

 He renewed the book industry